 Capabilities of 304 stainless steel that make it an ideal medical steel:

 - Rustproof – it prevents the risk of infection upon the operation and other surface imperfections

 - Non-magnetic – makes 304 stainless steel well-suited for operating implants within the human body

 - High heat resistance

 - Does not stain – can be cleaned and reused in medical operations

 It has been proven that 304 stainless steel doesn’t chemically react with body tissues and cleaning products used in sterilization.
 They can also stand repeated wear.

 It is critical and controversial when talking about foreign objects like metals in close contact with the human body – both externally and internally.
-Thus, medical devices have undergone extreme fabrication and design so they can withstand extreme pressures and conditions that are necessary for the operations.
+Thus, medical devices have undergone extreme fabrication and design so they can withstand extreme pressures and conditions that are necessary for operations.

-We have an extensive stock, the machining capabilities, and the expertise to support high quality and high volume productions.
+We have an extensive stock, machining capabilities, and the expertise to support high quality and high volume productions.